StephenVinouze/AdvancedRecyclerView/README.md

 yourRecyclerView.setAdapter(sampleAdapter);
 ```

-In addition, the *core* module also provides within the `RecyclerAdapter` abstract class some useful features such as **ChoiceMode** to easily configure a list with *SINGLE_CHOICE* or *MULTIPLE_CHOICE*.
-We provide several methods to retrieve your selected items and you can also programmatically toggle them.
+In addition, the *core* module also provides within the `RecyclerAdapter` abstract class some useful features such as **ChoiceMode** to easily configure a list with *SINGLE_CHOICE* or *MULTIPLE_CHOICE* and retrieve all selected items in your list.

-Finally, you can listen to basic click events and easily respond to it by setting a `clickCallback` to your `SampleAdapter`.
+Finally, you can listen to click events and easily respond to it by setting a `clickCallback` to your `SampleAdapter`.

 A full example using these features would look like: